Smart EQ ForFour (2017-2019) reliability & safety rating

-The EQ ForFour hasn't been individually crash-tested by Euro NCAP, but ratings for the petrol ForFour apply.
-That model received a four-star rating when tested in 2014, since when additional features such as Autonomous Emergency Braking (AEB) have become standard.
+The EQ ForFour wasn't individually crash-tested by Euro NCAP, but ratings for the petrol ForFour apply.
+That model received a four-star rating when tested in 2014, since when additional features such as Autonomous Emergency Braking (AEB) have become a requirement.

 Smart EQ ForFour reliability & problems

-Too few Smart owners participated in our 2018 Driver Power satisfaction survey for the brand to appear in the results, but its performance in previous years has been chequered to say the least – notching up a last-place finish in 2013.
+Too few Smart owners participated in our sister title Auto Express' 2018 Driver Power satisfaction survey for the brand to appear in the results, but its performance in previous years has been chequered to say the least – it notched up a last-place finish in 2013.

-Reliability has been a concern for previous generations of Smart, but the latest models appear to be rather less problematic.
-The EQ ForFour is a little harder to judge, though, having been on sale for less than two years, and being on the road in relatively small numbers even now.
+Reliability has been a concern for previous generations of Smarts, but this generations seems to be rather less problematic.
+The EQ ForFour is a little harder to judge, having been on sale for less than two years.
 Smart build quality has certainly made a step forward in recent years, though.

-The Smart EQ ForFour has yet to be tested in its own right, though, and has autonomous emergency braking (AEB) as standard that the ForFour lacked at the time of testing.
-However, driver-assistance features such as lane-keeping assistance and active cruise control haven't yet been introduced to the range, and lane-departure assistance is found only on the options list.
+The Smart EQ ForFour was never tested in its own right, although it does have the autonomous emergency braking (AEB) that the petrol ForFour lacked at the time of testing.
+However, other driver-assistance features such as lane-keeping assistance and active cruise control weren't offered and lane-departure assistance was found only on the options list.

-A driver's knee airbag is fitted in addition to front, side and window airbags, and the mandatory electronic stability control and anti-lock brakes have a sidewind assist feature.
+A driver's knee airbag was fitted in addition to front, side and window airbags, and the mandatory electronic stability control and anti-lock brakes have a sidewind assist feature.

 - 1VerdictDespite mediocre battery range, modest carrying capacity and a firm ride, the Smart EQ ForFour is a likeable electric city-car package